digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/overview.rst

       view seed of a parent view and can derive the symmetric key of the witnessed view using the derivation functions.

-Even though the sequencer persists the encrypted views for a limited period, the sync domain cannot access the symmetric session, and consequently, view keys unless it knows the secret key of one of the informee participants.
+Even though the sequencer persists the encrypted views for a limited period, the sync domain cannot access the symmetric session, and, consequently, cannot view keys unless it knows the secret key of one of the informee participants.
 Therefore, the transaction contents remain confidential with respect to the sync domain.